 Cleaning performance

-Starting off with the pros, one major pro with the T10 was its performance in just about every way we tested it.
-It excelled over the average robot vacuum, including with its most basic job of sweeping debris from the surfaces of hard floors and carpets.
-Its two side brushes and well-designed brush roll worked well together and it was nearly perfect with debris pickup on both surface types, even in its standard power setting.
+One major pro of the T10 was its performance in just about every way we evaluated it.
+It excelled over the average robot vacuum, including in its most basic job of sweeping debris from the surfaces of hard floors and carpets.
+Its two side brushes and well-designed brush roll worked well together, and it was nearly perfect with debris pickup on both surface types, even in its standard power setting.

 The T10 also had a ton of power.
-We tested its suction and airflow and found them to be massively above average in both cases, and that power showed up where it counts.
-With the crevice pickup test, it achieved one of the best scores we’ve seen yet.
-And, with the carpet deep clean test, where we see how good it is at picking up deeply embedded dirt in carpets, the T10 was again quite a bit above average.
+We evaluated its suction and airflow and found them to be massively above average in both cases, and that power showed up where it counts.
+With the crevice pickup evaluation, it achieved one of the best scores we’ve seen yet.
+Plus, with the carpet deep clean assessment, where we see how good it is at picking up deeply embedded dirt in carpets, the T10 was again quite a bit above average.

 RELATED: Don’t miss our review of the Ecovacs Deebot T20 Omni, the successor to the Omni T10 model!

 Another pro is that its dual brush system for mopping was very effective.
-We tested it with dried-on stains as well as with wet stains in a variety of contexts, and even though, as we’ll mention in the con section, it doesn’t have an internal mop tank but instead needs to return to its dock periodically to moisten its pads, we didn’t notice any significant differences with it and the X1’s mopping performance.
+We evaluated it with dried-on stains as well as with wet stains in various contexts, and even though it doesn’t have an internal mop tank but instead needs to return to its dock periodically to moisten its pads (as we’ll mention in the con section), we didn’t notice any significant differences with it and the X1’s mopping performance.

 Omni Station